mvvanwie20/WeatherPy/README.md

 # WeatherPy

 This repository contains the work from deliverable 1 and 2.
-I had difficulties showing the map fig and so the png and deliverable 3 are not included.